KingdomKlyuch/sweet/README.md

 # This is a mockup of a website for a
 business.
-It is coded using JS, CSS, and HTML.
+It's coded using JS, CSS, and HTML.
 It implements query scrolling effects and modals.
 The landing page is very interactive and responsive.